-The AAIM is structured into white, green, and black blocks and 6 levels (from 0 to level 6 - Tentative to Progress).
-The colours indicate the levels where the white blocks are the levels where initial experience in critical aspects of agility is garnered, whereas the green blocks are the levels where the agile practices are established and entrenched, whereas the black blocks show those levels where agile disciplines become universal.
+The AAIM is structured into white, green, and black blocks and six levels (from 0 to level 6-Tentative to Progress).
+The colors indicate the levels, in which the white blocks are those levels at which initial experience in critical aspects of agility is garnered, whereas the green blocks are the levels at which the agile practices are established and entrenched, and the black blocks show those levels at which agile disciplines become universal.
 Each agile level has a name and specifies the lean agile principles to follow to achieve the particular level.
 Continuous improvement is integral to each level.
-The achieved lean agile level shows the lean agile maturity of an organisation or team.
-The following section discusses the AAIM in the context of agile BPM capability establishment.
+The achieved lean agile level shows the lean agile maturity of an organization or team.
+The following section discusses the AAIM in the context of Agile BPM capability establishment.